 The Ruins: Turning to the right, however, you see a big pile of rubble (below) which appears to be the ruins of a cinderblock structure maybe 12' by 16'(?) that has been completely demolished.
 Some plywood may have been the roof.
 This view is east, and through the trees you can see the large grass clearing that belongs to the Unitarians.

 The Deer Blind: To the left there are some small piles of rubble shown here to the left of the road.
 Notice also the remnants of a deer blind up in the tree with a scrap of blue tarp hanging down.
 You can also see scattered cinder blocks and other debris.

 The First Clearing: Moving onward and looking left as shown below, is the narrow first clearing going to the western property line.
 The deer blind is still visibile in this view.
 Note how the land is very flat in this area.
-This might be a nice area for a traditional fire circle.
-Campfires are allowed in the county as long as a permit is submitted.
-See forms.

 The Junction: Moving forward along the road we near the back of the flat part of the land.
 The road proceeds forward veering slightly to the left.
 But this place also is where a path splits off to the right.
 We will come back to this path later.
 But now we follow the light into the clearing below.

 The Ravine Clearing: Below is the clearing that is right at the top of the ravine.
 It slopes downward maybe 10 feet from the foreground to the background and then at the treeline drops another 15' or so into the ravine.
 The outline of where you would see the back of the AFM meeting house is approximately shown in the white box.
 This green clearing is completly impassible due to thorny underbrush.
 To get around it, we have to back up a bit and take the path to the right.